-Since its foundation in 1966, the Boarding Schools’ Association (BSA) has had the twin objectives of promoting boarding education and the development of quality boarding through high standards of pastoral care and boarding accommodation.
-Parents and prospective pupils choosing a boarding school can, therefore, be assured that the 560 schools in the UK and internationally that make up the membership of the BSA are committed to providing the best possible boarding environment for their pupils.
+Since its foundation in 1965-6, the Boarding Schools’ Association (BSA) has promoted boarding education and the development of quality boarding through high standards of pastoral care and boarding accommodation.
+So parents and prospective pupils choosing a boarding school can be assured that more than 600 member schools in nearly 40 countries worldwide are committed to providing the best possible boarding environment for their pupils.

-A UK boarding school can only be a full member of the BSA if it is also a member of one of the Independent Schools Council (ISC) constituent associations, or in membership of the State Boarding Forum (SBF).
+A UK boarding school can only be a full member of the BSA if it is also a member of one of the Independent Schools Council (ISC) constituent associations, or in membership of the BSA State Boarding Forum (SBF).
 These two bodies require member schools to be regularly inspected by the Independent Schools’ Inspectorate (ISI) or Ofsted.
 Other boarding schools who are not members of these organisations can apply to be affiliate members.
 Similar arrangements are in place for overseas members.
-Boarding inspection of ISC accredited independent schools has been conducted by ISI since September 2012.
+Boarding inspection of ISC-accredited independent schools has been conducted by ISI since September 2012.
 Ofsted retains responsibility for the inspection of boarding in state schools and non-association independent schools.

 Relationship with government

 BSA is in regular communication with the Department for Education (DfE) on all boarding matters in England and also with devolved governments for other parts of the UK.
 The Children Act (1989) and the Care Standards Act (2001) require boarding schools in England to conform to national legislation.
 The promotion of this legislation and the training required to carry it out are matters on which the DfE and BSA work together.
 BSA worked especially closely with the DfE and other government departments during the coronavirus pandemic, supporting the safety and continuity of education for its member schools’ pupils and staff.

 BSA delivers the world’s largest professional development programme for boarding staff.
 It offers: